 Phentermine is a sympathomimetic amine that suppresses appetite and boosts energy to help patients lose weight.
 This is NOT a weight loss pill that boosts metabolism.
-Instead, the medication temporarily stimulates the central nervous system to achieve its desired effects.
+Instead, it temporarily stimulates the central nervous system to achieve the desired effects.

 Even though genetics affect basal metabolic rate, or resting metabolism, to some degree, lifestyle choices remain the most important predictor of obesity.
 If you are experiencing a weight loss plateau with phentermine, try these natural ways to boost metabolism for weight loss: